See how to use the 5 Second Rule by Mel Robbins to become the most fulfilled person you know

 How to become the most productive person you know

 Every day we have opportunities to either move toward, take a chance and be vulnerable or play it safe in our comfort zone.
 If you want to reach your potential, you have to push yourself out of your comfort zone and Mel Robbins 5 second rule can help you do that.
+See other ways to find the motivation to leave your comfort zone.

 Each day presents a chance to move toward greatness or stick with a safe and mundane routine.
 If you want to live an exceptional life, you’ll have to make the choice of taking five seconds to push yourself out of your comfort zone.